Esports Integrity Commission

 The Esports Integrity Commission (ESIC), formerly the Esports Integrity Coalition, is a non-profit members' association established in 2016 to promote and facilitate competitive integrity in esports.
+Notable for investigating the coaching bug scandal in Counter-Strike: Global Offensive, the organization has received criticisms for a lack of resources and game knowledge.

 History

-The organization was founded by Ian Smith as the "Esports Integrity Coalition" in 2016 before rebranding in 2019.
+The organization was founded in 2016 by Ian Smith as the "Esports Integrity Coalition".
+The entity underwent a rebranding in 2019.
 Smith had been an attorney working in sports regulation law before he was brought into the Global Offensive scene to investigate skin gambling.
 His recognition of the lack of regulatory bodies in the scene led to the founding of ESIC.

 Services

 The commission works to investigate and prevent all forms of match fixing, cheating, and use of doping, most recently investigating the coaching bug in Counter-Strike: Global Offensive.
 The commission only employs five full-time workers and works by partnering with several betting websites and tournament organizers.
 The results of investigations are passed on to the organizers, who enforce the sanctions recommended by ESIC.